Rob Wolchek

-Rob Wolchek is an investigative reporter for WJBK-TV Fox 2 News in Detroit, Michigan.
+Rob Wolchek is a investigative reporter who worked for WJBK-TV Fox 2 News in Detroit, Michigan from 1997 to 2026.
 He is well known for his "Hall of Shame" segments.

 Career

 Wolchek began his broadcasting career in 1978 as a DJ in Farmington, New Mexico at KRAZ, a country music station.
 He worked in radio as a disc jockey for many years before moving on to become news reporter for stations in Fresno and Bakersfield.

 He got his first break in television covering the 1989 Loma Prieta earthquake in San Francisco.
 His first full-time television job was at KGET-TV in Bakersfield, California.
 He won awards for his role as the "Scambuster" at KJEO-TV (now KGPE) in Fresno, including his first Emmy.
 He is the winner of more than 25 regional Emmy awards.

 Wolchek has been at WJBK television since 1997.
 He is known best known for his "Hall of Shame" segment and has exposed many scams and frauds.
 In 2005, he exposed a TV talent show producer that promised young models and actors prizes that didn't materialize.
 The producer fled Michigan after the story aired and soon surfaced in Cleveland running a similar scam.
 In 2013, Wolchek investigated Survivor star Michael Skupin for running what appeared to be a Ponzi scheme called Pay it Forward.
 In 2016, Skupin was convicted of Larceny by conversion and four counts of possession of Child Sexually Abusive Material when investigators found child pornography on his computer while investigating Pay it Forward.
 Skupin was sentenced to one to four years in state prison.